English trust law: Administration

 Possibly the most important aspect of good trust management is having good trustees.
 In virtually all cases, a settlor will have identified who the trustees will be.
 Even if they have not or if the chosen trustees refuse, a court will, in the last resort, appoint one under the Public Trustee Act 1906.
 A court may also replace trustees who are acting detrimentally to the trusts.

 Once a trust is running, Trusts of Land and Appointment of Trustees Act 1996 section 19 allows beneficiaries of full capacity to determine who the new trustees are, if other replacement procedures are not in the trust document.
 This is, however, simply an articulation of the general principle from Saunders v Vautier that beneficiaries of full age and sound mind may, by consensus, dissolve the trust or do with the property as they wish.

 According to the Trustee Act 2000 sections 11 and 15, a trustee may not delegate their power to distribute trust property without liability, but they may delegate administrative functions and the power to manage assets if accompanied by a policy statement.
-If they do, they can be exempt from negligence claims.
 As for the trust terms, these may be varied in any unforeseen emergency, but only in relation to the trustee's management powers, not a beneficiary's rights.

 The Variation of Trusts Act 1958 allows courts to vary trust terms, particularly on behalf of minors, people not yet entitled, or those with remoter interests under a discretionary trust.
 For the latter group of people, who may have highly restricted rights or know very little about trust terms, the Privy Council affirmed in Schmidt v Rosewood Trust Ltd that courts have an inherent jurisdiction to administer trusts, especially when a requirement for information about a trust needs to be disclosed.

 Trustees, especially in family trusts, may often be expected to perform their services for free.
 However, more commonly, a trust will make provision for some payment.
 In the absence of terms in the trust instrument, the Trustee Act 2000 sections 28–32 stipulate that professional trustees are entitled to a "reasonable remuneration."
 All trustees, agents, nominees, and custodians may be reimbursed for expenses from the trust fund as well.
 The courts have additionally stated in Re Duke of Norfolk's Settlement Trusts that there is a power to pay a trustee more for unforeseen but necessary work.
 Otherwise, all payments must be explicitly authorised to avoid the strict rule against any possibility of conflicts of interest.